acmumn/website/content/events/2022-04-25-project-meeting-6.md

 ## What is this specific meeting for?

-We will be continue working on eInk displays (weather, transit, rss, visualization).
-While it is recommended that you have attended the meetings, **you are still free to join in on the meeting and potentially join a team; we are just getting started!**
+We will be continue working from where we left off in the last meeting, ideally finishing up all displays (transit, weather, rss, visualization) for the eInk display.

 ## When will we be meeting?

-April 11, at 5:00 PM (17:00)
+April 18, at 5:00 PM (17:00)

 ## Where will we be meeting?